Shia1232/pwn.college_Shiamak/File Globbing.md

 ### Resources
 ## Tab Completion
 As tempting as it might be, using * to shorten what must be typed on the commandline can lead to mistakes.
-Your glob might expand to unintended files, and you might not spot it until the rm command is already running!
+Your glob might expand to unintended files, and you might not spot it until the ``rm`` command is already running!
 No
 one is safe from this style of error.

 A safer alternative when you are trying to specify a specific target is tab completion.
 If you hit tab in the shell, it'll
 try to figure out what you're going to type and automatically complete it.
 Auto-completion is super useful, and
 this challenge will explore its use in specifying files.

-This challenge has copied the flag into /challenge/pwncollege, and you can freely cat that file.
+This challenge has copied the flag into ``/challenge/pwncollege``, and you can freely ``cat`` that file.
 But you can't type
 the filename: we used some serious trickery to make sure that you must tab-complete it.
 Try it out!
 ```
 hacker@dojo:~$ ls /challenge